Generic Name: buprenorphine (injection - Buprenex) (byoo pre NOR feen)

 How should I use Buprenex?

 Follow all directions on your prescription label.
-Buprenorphine can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Buprenorphine can slow or stop your breathing, especially when you start using buprenorphine or whenever your dose is changed.
 Never use Buprenex in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Buprenorphine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away Buprenex is against the law.